maspholm/SyntaxPane/README.md

 	e.printStackTrace();
 }
 ```
-* Design customized CodeAdapter
+### Design customized CodeAdapter

  1. implement AbstractCodeAdapter
- 2. use textArea.getStyledTextBody() to get all text
+ 2. use textArea.getStyledTextBody() to get all text, and change text on syntax pane
  3. use textArea.getSyntaxPainter() to get painter which help you color the syntax
  4. use textArea.getSyntaxHighlightingTool() to get highlight tool which help you highligh the text
  5. use textArea.getSyntaxDocumentToo() to get document tool which help you analyze text